MahmoodAhmed-SE/degree-progress-tracker/README.md

 - Initial Product Backlog (user stories)

 - Prioritization criteria (to be refined in Sprint Planning)

+## Backlog Items refinement (prioritization)

+- Scrap specialization program diploma -> adv. diploma -> bachelor (one request each sepecialization year) using colly golang external package.
+- Use unidoc/unipdf golang package to read PDF files and calculate GPA/grades for completed courses.
+- Tree-like network of courses that are completed, remaining, unable to take yet because of prerequisite not being taken + info description of each course (if available).